himanshuo/life-of-learning/articles/networks/lecture_9.md

 You handle this issue by simply not sending ACK back to sender.
 The sender will then send you a duplicate copy of the packet.

 ##### Out of order packets
-You know if the packets you are receiving are out of order if sequence number is off.
+You know if the packets you are receiving are out of order if *sequence number* is off.
 You just add assign each packet a number in a sequence.
 This is done in binary so it's not too space-consuming.

-The reciever You can handle this issue by waiting for the .
-You just wait until the duplicate copy comes in.
+The receiver just stores all the packets in the buffer until all of them have arrived for that given buffer.
+It *waits* for all of them to arrive before sending it through.

+After receiving a packet, the receiver sends a ACK with the next packets sequence number.
+Thus if the receiver gets a 1 packet, it sends back a 2 ACK.

 ##### Duplicate Packet
 This occurs if you send a packet but then do not receive an ACK.
 You will send another copy of the packet.
 This leads to a duplicate packet being sent the receiver.

+The duplicate will be dropped by the receiver.
+The receiver will send back a ACK with 1 greater than the duplicate packet's sequence number.

+### Sliding Window Approach
+This is used to handle error control and flow control at the same time.

+There is a buffer in the sender end.
+The buffer has a start and end pointer.
+The packets in between the start and end pointer are currently being sent.
+The sender adds packets to the buffer by increasing the end pointer and immediately sending it.
+When a ACK for a packet comes in, the start is increased, thus allowing more space in the buffer for packets to be sent.

+      input rate to buffer <= output rate to buffer    ->      ok input rate to buffer <= output rate to buffer    ->      you will have data loss

+Thus packet loss (based on number of ACK packets that don't come) indicates whether congestion is about to occur or not.

+### Connectionless
+This is on UDP.

+There is no order.
+You do not know if a packet is lost or not.